 There are many cultivars of the carob tree all with slightly varied characteristics.
 Just like there are different kinds of apples, there are different kinds of carob.
 In Cyprus, an island in the Mediterranean Sea, they have "honey carob" which produces a soft textured pod and is known to ooze a dark syrup.
 In California they have the Santa Fe variety which is typically a drier pod, but can still be eaten fresh or further processed to make carob powder.

 From a nutritional standpoint, carob is rich in a number of vitamins and minerals, but is known to be particularly high in calcium.
-Being a member of the legume family, it is a source of protein and contains a substantial amount of dietary fiber.
+Like mesquite pods, it is a member of the legume family and thus is a source of protein as well as contains a substantial amount of dietary fiber.
 Throughout history carob has been used as a digestive aid and was traditionally used to soothe an upset stomach.

 Carob contains some antioxidants, mostly in the form of polyphenols.
 It has alkalizing effects on body pH and in certain cultures it is considered to be an aphrodisiac.